hyzhang98/DFKM/README.md

 	dfkm.run()
 ```

 In fact, the data_loader.py is not necessary.
-You just need to input a numpy-matrix ($n\times d$) into DeepFuzzyKMeans.
-If you have any question, please email *hyzhang98@gmail.com* or *ruizhang8633@gmail.com*.
+You just need to input a numpy-matrix (n * d) into DeepFuzzyKMeans.
+If you have any question, please email *hyzhang98@gmail.com*.

 ### Directory v0